 This is the umbrella term that encompasses all the other categories.
 Broadly, it means fruit that has been processed with sugar to extend its longevity.
 Whole or chunks of fruit in syrup are an example of a preserve, as are jams, jellies, marmalades, and the like.
 In the case of high-acid fruits, preserves can be processed by water bath canning to make them shelf-stable for long-term storage, or they can be frozen.

 Low-sugar preserves are commonly considered to be preserves with less than 55% sugar content.
 Since sugar is required to allow regular pectin to set, alternative pectins, like Pomona's Universal Pectin, may be required.

 The word "jam" often gets used to describe almost any fruit preserve that goes into a jar, but if you want to get technical about it, jam is fruit that has been cooked with sugar, and puréed or mashed to a spreadable texture.
 It is also cooked until it reaches a set, either with pectin, or sugar.
 True jam should be spreadable, not chunky, and should not be runny.
 Aside from being spread on toast, jam is most commonly used as a filling in baked goods, like cookies and tartlets.

 Freezer jam is different in that the fruit is not cooked but puréed fresh and combined with a special pectin that creates a set.
 It is then stored in the freezer until desired for use.
 Because the fruit is not cooked, freezer jams retain a fresher fruit flavor.

 Fruit butter is fruit that has been puréed and cooked down to a thick, spreadable texture.
 It tends to have less sugar than jam, and due to long cooking time, less of a fresh fruit flavor.
 Apple butter is the most common, but fruit butter can be made from almost any fruit.

-Compote is whole or pieces of fruit either cooked in syrup or cooked in sugar until the fruit releases its own juices.
+Compote is whole or chunked fruit either cooked in syrup or in sugar until the fruit releases its own juices.
 Spices may be added for flavor.
-It can be enjoyed as a dessert on its own, or used as a sauce.
+It can be enjoyed as a dessert on its own or used as a sauce.